github-osama/ATM-_Sample_Class/README.md

 # sample_atm_class
-We are trying to make a sample API for ATM machine
+We are trying to make a sample class for ATM machine